dmorgan3405/lighting-talks/page-object/widgets_blog.md

 ##The other way

-Sometimes using the accessor methods is not a viable option, because we need to locat the element dynamically in a table.
+Sometimes using the accessor methods is not a viable option, because we need to locate the element dynamically in a table.

-To add behavior to the an instance of a class, simply add instance methods
+To add behavior to an instance of a class, simply add instance methods

 ```ruby
 class AutoComplete < PageObject::Elements::TextField